Intervue/Data-structures-algorithms-for-interviews/README.md

 - Deleting paths in recursion means, just free the root.
 - Sometimes other functions can also be used inside recursion.
 - The nodes of a subtree will always occur together in case of any traversal.
 The order may be different but there will be no interleaving.
 - Sometimes to compare two subtrees, we can apply inorder and preorder OR inorder or postorder traversal and compare the o/p strings in the end.
-As studies earlier, preorder and inorder or postorder and inorder will always generate a unique tree.
+As studied earlier, preorder and inorder or postorder and inorder will always generate a unique tree.
 - In case of question involving single array using recursion where tree is made, make sure that proper start and end of array is chosen(specifically where array is split again and again)